-Do SHO Locum Rates Vary Across the UK?
+Do SHO Locum Rates Vary Across the UK in 2023?

 Locuming as an SHO can be incredibly lucrative.
 As a full-time locum SHO, you could out-earn registrars and even consultants who are working on full-time NHS contracts.
 But that won't be the case all across the UK.